ScottSoren/EC_MS/README.rst

 ``EC_MS`` is completely free and open-source.

-If you have questions or if you'd like to contribute, please write to me.
+If you have questions or if you'd like to contribute, please contact me.